SAMFlow: Eliminating Any Fragmentation in Optical Flow with Segment Anything Model: Abstract

 \section{Abstract}

-Optical flow estimation aims to find the 2D dense motion field between two frames.
+Optical Flow Estimation aims to find the 2D dense motion field between two frames.
 Due to the limitation of model structures and training datasets, existing methods often rely too much on local clues and ignore the integrity of objects, resulting in fragmented motion estimation.
-We notice that the recently famous Segment Anything Model (SAM) demonstrates a strong ability to segment complete objects, which is suitable for solving the fragmentation problem in optical flow estimation.
+Through theoretical analysis, we find the pre-trained large vision models are helpful in optical flow estimation, and we notice that the recently famous Segment Anything Model (SAM) demonstrates a strong ability to segment complete objects, which is suitable for solving the fragmentation problem.
 We thus propose a solution to embed the frozen SAM image encoder into FlowFormer to enhance object perception.
 To address the challenge of in-depth utilizing SAM in non-segmentation tasks like optical flow estimation, we propose an Optical Flow Task-Specific Adaption scheme, including a Context Fusion Module to fuse the SAM encoder with the optical flow context encoder, and a Context Adaption Module to adapt the SAM features for optical flow task with Learned Task-Specific Embedding.
 Our proposed SAMFlow model reaches \textbf{0.86/2.10} clean/final EPE and \textbf{3.55/12.32} EPE/F1-all on Sintel and KITTI-15 training set, surpassing Flowformer by \textbf{8.5\%/9.9\%} and \textbf{13.2\%/16.3\%}.
 Furthermore, our model achieves state-of-the-art performance on the Sintel and KITTI-15 benchmarks, \textbf{ranking \#1} among all two-frame methods on Sintel clean pass.